Italic peoples: Copper Age

 During the Copper Age, at the same time that metalworking appeared, Indo-European speaking peoples are believed to have migrated to Italy in several waves.
 Associated with this migration are the Remedello culture and Rinaldone culture in Northern and Central Italy, and the Gaudo culture of Southern Italy.
 These cultures were led by a warrior-aristocracy and are considered intrusive.
-Their Indo-European character is suggested by the presence of weapons in burials, the appearance of the horse in Italy at this time and material similarities with cultures of Central Europe.
+Their Indo-European character is suggested by the presence of weapons in burials, the appearance of the horse in Italy at this time, and material similarities with cultures of Central Europe.

 Early and Middle Bronze Age

 Indo-European Migrations.
 Source David Anthony (2007).
 The Horse, The Wheel and Language.

-According to David W. Anthony, between 3100 and 3000 BC, a massive migration of Proto-Indo-Europeans from the Yamnaya culture took place into the Danube Valley.
-Thousands of kurgans are attributed to this event.
+According to David W. Anthony, between 3100 and 3000 BC, a massive migration of Proto-Indo-Europeans from the Yamnaya culture into the Danube Valley took place.
+Thousands of kurgans, or burial mounds, are attributed to this event.
 These migrations probably split off Pre-Italic, Pre-Celtic and Pre-Germanic from Proto-Indo-European.
 By this time the Anatolian peoples and the Tocharians had already split off from other Indo-Europeans.
-Hydronymy shows that the Proto-Germanic homeland was in Central Germany, which would be very close to the homeland of Italic and Celtic languages as well.

 The origin of a hypothetical ancestral "Italo-Celtic" people is to be found in today's eastern Hungary, settled around 3100 BC by the Yamnaya culture.
 This hypothesis is to some extent supported by the observation that Italic shares a large number of isoglosses and lexical terms with Celtic and Germanic, some of which are more likely to be attributed to the Bronze Age.
 In particular, using Bayesian phylogenetic methods, Russell Gray and Quentin Atkinson argued that Proto-Italic speakers separated from Proto-Germanics 5500 years before present, i.e. roughly at the start of the Bronze Age.
 This is further confirmed by the fact that the Germanic language family shares more vocabulary with the Italic family than with the Celtic language family.